barumau/pandunia/suomi/K00_kurse.md

 ### Harjoitusten vastaukset

-1. da no saf kamar.
+1. hi no saf kamre.
 2. un kupa no hali.
-3. du vaf no yam supe.
+3. du vaf no yam supa.
-4. da no have vaf e mau. / da have no vaf e no mau.
+4. hi no have vaf e mau. / hi have no vaf e no mau.
 5. shefe yam cha ama no kafe.
 6. mama have no vaf ama du mau.